-At Advia Credit Union, security is a priority.
+At Advia Credit Union, security is a top priority.
 Secure Sockets Layer Security is used to keep sensitive information sent across the internet encrypted so that only the intended recipient can access it.

 Secure Sockets Layer

 Transmitting sensitive information across the internet has always been a security concern.
-Before financial institutions could make online services available, infrastructure was designed to keep data safe while it was transmitted from a personal computer to an institution’s server.
+Before financial institutions could make online services available, infrastructure was carefully designed to keep data safe while it was transmitted from a personal computer to an institution’s server.

 The three most important services SSL provides